townmath/cisp400-reader/_sources/front-matter/preface.rst

 They also describe their relation to algorithms.
 Both data structures **and** algorithms are needed to make useful programs.

-Chapter 14
+Chapter 13
    An exploration of linked lists.
    The primary motivation for discussing lists at this point is to use a list implementation as a reason for needing a class to have a supporting iterator class.
    The Iterator design pattern is introduced.

-Chapter 15
+Chapter 14
    Introduction to Trees, Binary Search Trees, sets and maps, and their application to searching and sorting.

-Chapter 16
+Chapter 15
    The STL algorithms, the basic model in the standard library connecting containers, iterators, and algorithms.